 Unemployment Relief - New York State has waived the 7-day waiting period for anyone needing to file a claim for unemployment insurance as a result of COVID-19 closures and quarantines.
 As in, you can file as soon as you find yourself out of work.

-Relief for NYC Small Businesses - NYC is providing relief measures for qualifying small businesses in NYC.
+Relief for NYC Small Businesses - NYC is providing relief measures for qualifying small businesses.

 Plentiful App - The United Way has developed a free app for any smartphone that will show you food pantries open near you.
 Just text "FOOD" to PANTRY (726-879) from any phone for the link to download it.